Building a Cloud Contact Center with Amazon Connect - IVR Design and Agent Management

 What Sets Connect Apart from Traditional Contact Centers

 Amazon Connect is a cloud-based contact center service provided by AWS.
 Traditional on-premises contact centers required months of lead time and tens of millions of yen in upfront investment for purchasing and installing PBX, ACD, and IVR equipment.
 Connect, on the other hand, can be set up in minutes with pay-per-minute pricing and zero upfront cost.
-With omnichannel support for voice calls, chat, and tasks, agents can handle inquiries across all channels from a single interface.
+With omnichannel support for voice calls, chat, tasks, email, and SMS, agents can handle inquiries across all channels from a single interface (CCP: Contact Control Panel).
+Connect is the commercialized version of the internal system Amazon used for its own customer service centers, built to handle tens of thousands of concurrent agents at scale.

 Designing Contact Flows